Frollamma/AutoPCSetup/README.md

 # Known problems

-uninstaller script doesn't work...
+uninstaller doesn't work...
 The problem, at the moment, is near `$program_obj.Uninstall()`

-# Order to follow
+# Steps to follow

+- As admin user, run these scripts:
+  - Network config
   - Domain config
+  - Enable remote Desktop
+  - Change hostname
+- Restart the PC
+- Log in as the future domain user of the PC
+- As admin user, run the followings:
+  - Scanner setup
+  - Programs uninstaller
+  - Programs installer
+  - File backup